xAsmodeus/Embedded-Biomedical-Monitoring-System-for-Temperature-SpO2-and-Heart-Rate/README.md

-# Embedded Biomedical Monitoring System for Temperature, SpO2 and Heart-Rate
+# Embedded Biomedical Monitoring System for Temperature, SpO2 and Heart Rate

 This program uses C++ and Arduino to implement a device that can measure Temperature , SpO2 and Heart-Rate.